-The Pantheon is also remarkable for its dome – staring up at the dome from inside is a riveting experience.
+The Pantheon is also remarkable for its dome and well worth adding to your Rome itinerary – staring up at the dome from inside is a riveting experience.
 It was the largest dome in the world for over a thousand years, until Brunelleschi built the dome of the Duomo in Florence, after carefully studying the Pantheon.

 On the Spring Equinox light streams through the hole at the top of Pantheon in a way which aligns perfectly with the doorway.
 The was to mark the date of the legendary founding of Rome by Romulus and Remus.
 Entry to the Pantheon is free and the scale of the building is truly wonderous, even if it is a bit heart-breaking to see the ancient gods replaced with Christian figures.

 Book a guided tour of the Pantheon to learn more about its history and architecture

 The ruins of Baalbek (called Heliopolis by the Romans) are extraordinary and predate the Roman Empire by thousands of years.
 According to ancient legends, Baalbek was the birthplace of Baal, the Canaanite god of the sun.
 Long before the Romans conquered the site in 47 BCE, the largest stone block construction found in the world stood at Baalbek.